 *Data as of 9/8/22.
 Offers and availability may vary by location and are subject to change.

 CenturyLink’s service is considerably streamlined, with the only guaranteed fee being taxes on the network itself.
 Installation costs vary based on location (if your home already has a fiber or cable line running to it, you won’t have to pay for it) and taxes also vary based on states and municipalities.

-The only consistent fee for CenturyLink customers will be for equipment, which can be negated by buying a modem or router.
-CenturyLink’s modem/router combos are pretty good if you’d like to rent from your provider.
-But if you’re looking for router options, you can start here with our guide to the best modem/router combos.
+The only consistent fee for CenturyLink customers will be for equipment, which can be negated by buying a DSL modem or router.
+We provide a few resources to get you started:

 CenturyLink doesn’t require contracts at all, regardless of whether you opt for fiber or DSL, allowing you to cancel at any time.
 It also locks in its prices for life, just as long as you remain on that specific contract.